 Consultation with the residents of the community is fundamental to the successful implementation of the program.
 The Proposer must submit a plan that outlines the means by which meaningful resident and community consultation will be achieved through the planning and implementation of the Proposer's program.
-The Developer will be expected to involve residents of the Lenox/Camden public housing development throughout the redevelopment process and in future operations of the property.
+The Developer will be expected to involve residents of the Amory Street public housing development and the broader Jamaica Plain community throughout the redevelopment process and in future operations of the property.